• About the Astronova Fellowship

 Breakthroughs in our understanding of the universe are often enabled by innovations in the scientific instruments we use to make astronomical observations.
 Since its inception, the Foundation’s Science program has supported the development of novel instrumentation for astronomy.
 With the Astronova™ Fellowship, we are able to support the pipeline of talent entering and staying in that field.
 We believe that a postdoctoral fellowship program specifically crafted for the needs of instrumentalists will address the most pivotal career stage for retention and have the biggest potential impact on the field.

-Read more about the fellowship features, host institutions, eligibility and review criteria, and application process in the guidelines document.
+Read more about the fellowship features, host institutions, eligibility criteria, and application process in the guidelines document.

-A preview of the online application form can be found here
+A preview of the online host institution expansion application form can be found here

 Zach Ulibarri working with equipment in a lab.